detnos/galvanize-tdd-mortgage-lender/README.md

 1. This exercise is meant to be completed with pair programming.
 Discuss when you will change driver/navigator roles.
 1. `fork` this repository.
-1. `clone` your fork of this repsitory.
+1. `clone` your fork of this repository.
 1. Import the `build.gradle` file into idea.
 1. Use the acceptance criteria for the first story to write a failing test.
 1. Write the **simplest** code needed to make the test pass.